rtorii/Artist-Search-README/README.md

 This is an artist search web application.
 I used the MVC pattern in developing the application using Vue.js, which is a web application development framework.
 I also used Bootstrap, which is also a framework.
 The application requires internet access to get data from the API.

 The page contains a search bar.
-After a user types in an artist and presses the enter key, iTunes Search API returns data (JSON object).
+After a user types in the name of an artist and presses the enter key, iTunes Search API returns data (JSON object).
 Then, the data is used to generate a list of results and the genres of the music by the artist.
 Each result grid contains an image, a description, and track info.